 The Volt/VAR curve of Fig.~\ref{fig:curve} can be interpreted as a superposition of four piecewise-linear functions, each with a single breakpoint, as shown in Fig.~\ref{fig:relus}.
 These functions can be thought of as the outputs of rectified linear units (ReLU) $\rho(x)$, which return $x$ for $x>0$; and $0$ otherwise.
 To get the different breakpoints and slopes as in Figure~\ref{fig:relus}, the ReLU units need the appropriate inputs and scaling.
 The required mathematical operations can be implemented through the DNN of Fig.~\ref{fig:single}, which takes $v^t_n$ as input and computes the setpoint $q^{t+1}_n$ at its output.
 The input and output layers have one neuron each.
 The hidden layer consists of four neurons.
 The weights of the hidden layer are fixed to $[1,1,-1,-1]^{\top}$, but its bias vector is trainable and given by $[-(\bar{v}+\delta),-(\bar{v}+\sigma),\bar{v}-\delta,\bar{v}-\sigma]^{\top}$.
 Each of the four neurons in the hidden layer is equipped with a ReLU unit.
 The output layer has a trainable weight vector $[-\alpha,\alpha,\alpha,-\alpha]^{\top}$ and the bias is fixed at $0$.

 Heed that the NN of Fig.~\ref{fig:single} implements the Volt/VAR curve for a single inverter and a single time step as $q_n^{t+1}=f_n(v_n^t)$.
 To simulate the entire Volt/VAR network dynamics of \eqref{eq:dynamics1}, we will treat the NN of Fig.~\ref{fig:single} as a building block and replicate it across inverters and time.
-Let $\text{VC}_n$ represent the NN module running one time step for inverter $n$.
+Let $\text{VC}_n$ represent the NN module running a single time step for inverter $n$.
 This module is parameterized by $(\bar{v}_n,\alpha_n,\sigma_n,\delta_n)$.
 With a slight abuse of terminology, let the collection of $\text{VC}_n$'s for all inverters be labeled as a single \emph{layer}.
-These modules are stacked vertically as shown in Fig.~\ref{fig:DNN}.
-Each one of these layers implements \eqref{eq:dyn_q} by receiving $\bv^t$ as input, and producing setpoints $\bq^{t+1}$ as outputs for a single time $t$.
+These modules are stacked vertically, as shown in Fig.~\ref{fig:DNN}.
+Each one of these layers implements \eqref{eq:dyn_q} by receiving $\bv^t$ as input and producing setpoints $\bq^{t+1}$ as output at time $t$.
 The setpoints $\bq^{t+1}$ in turn produce voltages $\bv^{t+1}=\bX\bq^{t+1}+\tbv$ per the grid model~\eqref{eq:dyn_v}.
-To simulate the dynamics over time, the new voltages $\bv^{t+1}$ are passed to the next layer, and the process is repeated for $T$ steps.
-Structurally, these interactions result in a larger DNN with $T$ repeating layers, one layer per iteration of \eqref{eq:dynamics1}, as shown in Figure \ref{fig:DNN}.
-The simulation of dynamics over $T$ iterations is then simply equivalent to performing a forward pass through the larger DNN with $\tbv$ as the input.
-To implement \eqref{eq:dyn_v}, the input $\tbv$ (grid scenario vector) is also propagated to the inner layers via so termed \emph{skip connections}.
+To simulate the dynamics over time, the new voltages $\bv^{t+1}$ are passed to the next layer corresponding to time $t+1$.
+The process is repeated for $T$ steps.
+Structurally, these interactions result in a larger DNN with $T$ repeating layers, one layer per iteration of the dynamics in \eqref{eq:dynamics1}, as shown in Figure \ref{fig:DNN}.
+The simulation of dynamics over $T$ iterations is equivalent to performing a forward pass through the larger DNN with $\tbv$ as the input.
+To implement \eqref{eq:dyn_v}, the input $\tbv$ (grid scenario) is also propagated to the inner layers via so-called \emph{skip connections}.